Ashley Jagroo on Healing After Sexual Violence

 STORIES OF RESILIENCE PODCAST

 I was blown away.
 By her grace and her strength.
-By her heart wrenching account of feeling unworthy of love and of being deeply afraid to share her experience with her closest family and friends.
+By her heart wrenching account of feeling unworthy of love and of being deeply afraid to share her experience of being a survivor of sexual violence, with her closest family and friends.

 And, was in complete awe - of her continual movement toward acceptance and self-empowerment.

 She speaks openly, in the STORIES OF RESILIENCE PODCAST, about her desire to experience love and intimacy again, and about her journey - of learning that she needed to develop a deep sense of SELF-LOVE, before opening herself up to trusting and loving again.

 This podcast is an in-depth account of Ashley Jagroo’s mission to reclaim her life after her most sacred sense of trust was shattered.

 After her initial experience of sexual violence, Ashley found her way to a mediation teacher, and rather than experiencing a safe healing space, she once again found a person who threatened her boundaries.
 As a woman who was beginning her journey of healing, he began speaking to her, closely, and bringing up questions about her sex life, and her relationships.
 She left that “healing space” - and found out, two weeks later, that he had abused at least two other women.